RaahimAzeem/cs30-major-project/proposal.md

 ## Nice to Have List
-- Randomly generate different grids for each level, each time and have a solved version of each.
+- Randomly generate different grids for each level, each time.
 - Allowing the user to place in numbers by clicking a number from a number row on the screen along with the option of using the keyboard or the numpad.
 - Making it responsive so that it works on any device.
 - Sound Effects